aakarshika/wikiart-vision/README.md

 # Data

-1) vision_dataset.zip: Contains two folders for train and test images.
-Unzipping this folder by itself will not make the scripts run.
-These are just an example of the used data.
+1) To download the Wikiart dataset, go (here)[https://github.com/cs-chan/ICIP2016-PC/tree/master/WikiArt%20Dataset].
-For the whole Wikiart dataset, go (here)[https://github.com/cs-chan/ICIP2016-PC/tree/master/WikiArt%20Dataset].
+The entire dataset is 27 GB.
 2) /data: This folder must be created by you under the project directory so that other scripts can store feature numpy arrays here.
 3) /models: All model checkpoints for ResNet18 and CNNs are stored here.
 Prediction